Zneuromancer3/Zneuromancer3/README.md

-## Hi there 👋 It,s Vineeth Acharya (Zneuromancer)
+## Hi there 👋 It's Vineeth Acharya (Zneuromancer)

 # 💫 About Me:
 I love anything software related.
-Jack of all trades but a master of none.
+Jack of all trades.
 Coding, making music, 3D modelling are some of my passions.

 ## 🌐 Socials: